Probabilistic Symmetry for Multi-Agent Dynamics: Abstract

 \section{Abstract}

-Trajectory prediction is a core AI problem with broad applications in robotics and autonomous driving.
-While most existing works focus on deterministic prediction, producing probabilistic forecasts to quantify prediction uncertainty is critical for downstream decision-making tasks such as risk assessment, motion planning, and safety guarantees.
-We introduce a new metric, mean regional score (MRS), to evaluate the quality of probabilistic trajectory forecasts.
-We propose a novel probabilistic trajectory prediction model, Probabilistic Equivariant Continuous COnvolution (PECCO) and show that leveraging symmetry, specifically rotation equivariance, can improve the predictions’ accuracy as well as coverage.
-On both vehicle and pedestrian datasets, PECCO shows state-of-the-art prediction performance and improved calibration compared to baselines.
+Learning multi-agent dynamics is a core AI problem with broad applications in robotics and autonomous driving.
+While most existing works focus on deterministic prediction, producing probabilistic forecasts to quantify uncertainty is critical for downstream decision-making tasks such as motion planning and collision avoidance.
+By leveraging the internal symmetry in multi-agent dynamics, specifically rotational equivariance, we can improve not only the accuracy, but also calibration of our probabilistic forecasts.
+We propose a novel deep dynamics model, Probabilistic Equivariant Continuous COnvolution (PECCO) for probabilistic prediction of multi-agent trajectories.
+PECCO extends equivariant continuous convolution to model the joint velocity distribution of multiple agents.
+It uses dynamics integration to propagate the uncertainty from velocity to position.
+We introduce Energy Score, a proper scoring rule, to evaluate probabilistic predictions.
+On both synthetic and real-world datasets, PECCO shows significant improvements in accuracy and calibration compared to non-equivariant baselines.